 Discover the first Okahina Wave VIDEO from our Developement Center

 OKAHINA WAVE is a modular wave that adapts to existing natural or artificial lakes, without a concrete basin or water filtration system.
 It is the opportunity for the territories, even those located far from natural surf spots to avail economic benefits from water sports.

 Surf tourism is a multi-billion euro industry that continues to grow.
 Surfing activities revenues are between $ 18 and $ 22 million a year per spot.
 Researchers at Oxford University have shown that a surf spot known for its waves causes greater economic development.
-According to Eurosima, in France, the number of surfers has doubled between 2012 and 2016 from 300,000 to 680 000.
-And in 2020 it becomes an Olympic sport, which should generate even more craze.
+According to Eurosima, in France, the number of surfers has more than doubled between 2012 and 2022 from 300,000 to 700 000.
+In 2020, surf became an Olympic sport, generating even more craze.